 Reading is a huge part of being a sociology major.
 The more sociology classes you take, the harder and longer the readings get.
-Especially if you are reading some of the more classic sociological works, they can be hard to read.
+Especially if you are reading some of the more classic sociological works, they can be hard to understand.
 Articles can be filled with jargon, statistics, and ickiness.
 I have written extensively on this blog about the powers of skimming.
 I used to think that everyone was reading everything and just beating me because I was a slow reader.
-Then I realized everyone was just skimming.
+Then I realized everyone was skimming.
 I wrote two great articles to teach you the art of skimming articles and academic books that I think will help you tremendously.
-You don’t have to feel slow or behind, you got this!
+You don’t have to feel slow or behind.
+You got this!
 I am confident of that.

 Another thing you will probably do a lot of is write.
 Writing takes time and practice to learn.
-I have written about writing a ton on this blog, and I loved the two-part series I am linking below featuring the 10 mistakes I saw college students make when I was a graduate assistant in grad school.
+I have written about writing a ton on this blog, and I loved the two-part series I am linking below featuring the ten mistakes I saw college students make when I was a graduate assistant in grad school.
 Writing is something that you get better at the more you practice so keep writing so that you will keep getting better at it.

 2. Don’t Think That You Will Escape Math

 Sociology isn’t super math heavy, but you will need to know some basic (and not-so-basic) statistics.
-Your research needs to be statistically significant, even as a social science, so having some knowledge of statistical concepts is key.
+Your research needs to be statistically significant, even as a social science, so having some knowledge of statistical concepts is critical.
 Pay attention in your stats and research methods courses because that will help you so much as you get older!

 Also, you need to learn to utilize stats software like STATA or SPSS.
 Your school probably has access to at least one of these on the school computers so I would encourage you to download a random data set and play around in SPSS or STATA.
 One of my favorite data sets for sociology majors is the General Social Survey (or GSS.)
-I based my senior thesis in college from General Social Survey data and I did all the calculations by getting the data in SPSS format and manipulating it so I could focus on the parts I cared about.
-If you go to the GSS Data Explorer you can easily get the datasets in formats that your stats software can understand.
+I based my senior thesis in college from General Social Survey data, and I did all the calculations by getting the data in SPSS format and manipulating it so I could focus on the parts I cared about.
+If you go to the GSS Data Explorer, you can quickly get the datasets in formats that your stats software can understand.

 3. Take Time To Experience All The Paths of Being A Sociology Major

 Anything and everything can be studied through the sociological imagination.
-That is scary to think about: you mean, I can study everything?
+That is scary to think about: you mean, I can research everything?
 I have had professors who studied a wide array of things like religion, divorce, sports, race, class, immigration, deviance, gender, protests, hate groups, social movements, etc. Sociology studies the social world, and in that world, we do a lot of things!

 I think the best thing a student can do, in my eyes, is take your collegiate years to experience it all.
 Experience all the courses that you can manage in college and explore different paths of being a sociology major.

-When you get into your Master’s or Ph.D. program, you will have to be even more focused on one or a couple paths.
+When you get into your Master’s or Ph.D. program, you will have to be even more focused on one or a couple of paths.
 For me, I found my love in studying race and social movements through the sociological lens.

 4. Get To Know Your Professors Research (And Even Join It If You Can)

 Each of your professors has a research interest.
-Getting to know your professors and their research interests are key because you can easily use that information to get more involved with the work that they are doing.
+Getting to know your professors and their research interests are essential because you can easily use that information to get more involved with the work that they are doing.
 Many professors want to work closely with students, but they can’t work with every single student.
 If you take some time to showcase that you are interested in what they are doing, you can probably get more involved with a professor’s research.

 5. Get Ready To Face The Uncomfortable Topics

-Sociology reflects society and sometimes society isn’t always pretty.
+Sociology reflects society, and sometimes society isn’t always pretty.
 You may have to cover some hard topics like criminal justice, race, gender, discrimination, poverty, class, sex, employment, etc.

 Even though we study so much in sociology, I feel that it’s good practice.
-I don’t feel like everyone practices sociology the right way, some people refuse to hear other people’s points of views, and that’s not okay.
+I don’t think everyone practices sociology the right way, some people refuse to hear other people’s points of views, and that’s not okay.
 You don’t have to agree with someone, but listen, and argue with facts.

 6. Carry A Small Notebook With You All The Time

 My best advice as a sociology major is to carry a small notebook with you or to take notes on your phone.
 When I was a sociology major (especially in graduate school) ideas for things to research, things to write, etc. struck me ALL THE TIME.
-You don’t want to be forced to write your ideas down on random pieces of scrap paper because those can get lost easily.
+You don’t want to be forced to write your thoughts down on random pieces of scrap paper because those can get lost easily.
 I wrote so many article ideas in the margins of articles or on scrap pieces of paper that I can’t get back now.
 Do yourself a favor and keep a notebook near!